Contact: John Kiess, Associate Professor of Theology; Director of Office of Peace and Justice

 - Five electives (15 credits)

 Students must satisfy the electives requirement in at least three different academic disciplines, reflecting the interdisciplinary nature of the program.
 Two of these electives must be at the 300-level or above.
 Students may fulfill parts of the electives requirement through an equivalent study-abroad course, but only with the approval of the minor director.
-Up to two electives may be cross-counted between the Peace and Justice Studies minor and another minor or major, provided that the policies governing the other major or minor do not stipulate against it.
 In some cases, a new course that is not on the electives list may be used to satisfy the elective requirement, but only with the approval of the director.